-

-The judgment of Harpur Trust v Brazel will have a significant impact on schools employing workers on term-time only and zero-hour contracts.
+• The judgment of Harpur Trust v Brazel has a significant impact on schools employing workers on term-time only and zero-hour contracts.

 Harpur Trust v Brazel: the case